There are two common problems displaying some older software on newer monitors with higher screen resolutions.

-1. If you have older computers that are dedicated to using software in a lab, sometimes it’s just easier to decrease the screen resolution of your Windows Display setting to something closer to 800 x 600.
+1. If you have older computers that are dedicated to using software in a lab, sometimes it’s just easier to decrease the screen resolution of your Windows Display size to something closer to 800 x 600.

 ⇒ The Windows 10 “scale and layout” option is found in the Windows 10 “Settings App,” and not in the Windows Control Panel (for some dumb reason).
 Type “settings” in your Cortana search field to find it, or click any blank area on your Desktop and open your Display Properties.

-Vista and Windows 7/8/10 have an option to “show an older program in a 640×480 window” –which comes in handy when trying to run some older but still good software like Life of Paul or Adventures with Daniel, which have a fixed display of 640 x 480.
+Vista and Windows 7/8/10 have an option to “show an older program in a 640 x 480 window” –which comes in handy when trying to run some older but still good software like Life of Paul or Adventures with Daniel, which have a fixed display of 640 x 480.
 By selecting this option for those older programs, you can get them to fill more of the screen on a newer computer, and this setting only affects your screen when you’re running THAT particular program.